 4. Icaco

 Some of the Icaco fruits look like plums to me.
-Their skins are thin, dark red-purple with an oval shape.
-Icaco plants are mostly found in America and Africa.
+Their skins are thin, dark red-purple with an oval-round shape.
+These shrub plants are mostly found in America, Africa, and tropical regions in Southern Florida.

-I only stated “some of Icaco fruits” because their colors come in various colors.
-They can be white, pink, red as well as plum-like color.
-White ones are often the mature ones.
+These fruits can vary in colors with white, pink, and red as well as plum-like pigment.
+Interestingly, white ones are often the mature ones.

 Amazing Indian Tropical Fruits With “I” At The Beginning